|

 International, a partnership of member-based organizations in over

-all bird species world-wide.
-Through the protection of birds and
+to all bird species worldwide.
+Through the protection of birds

-habitats, they also promote the conservation of the world's biodiversity.
+and habitats, they also promote the conservation of the world's

-There are currently IBA programs in Europe, Africa, the Middle East,
+biodiversity.
+There are currently IBA programs in Europe, Africa,

-Asia, and the Americas including nearly 1000 sites in Canada.
+the Middle East, Asia, and the Americas including nearly 1000 sites

 The

-on its large concentrations of grassland bird species, and because
+1998,based on its large concentrations of grassland bird species,

-it is an area which supports one of the last known breeding populations
+and because it is an area which supports one of the last known

 The